The Brauer trees of unipotent blocks: Determination of the trees

 The Brauer tree of the principal $\Phi_{18}$-block of $G$ is given in \cite[Remark 3.11]{DR}.
 In particular, $E_6[\theta^2]_1 \simeq \Omega^{24}k$.
 Since $\Omega^{24}\phi_{8,1}\simeq\ E_8[\theta^2]$, we deduce that $\phi_{8,1} \otimes E_6[\theta^2]_1$ is isomorphic to $E_8[\theta^2]$ plus a projective $\OC G$-module $P$.
 If $E_8[\theta]$ occurs in the character of $P$, then the non-unipotent vertex occurs as well.
 As the degree of the non-unipotent vertex is larger than the degree of $\phi_{8,1} \otimes E_6[\theta^2]_1$, we obtain a contradiction.
 So, the character of $E_8[\theta]$ is not a constituent of $\phi_{8,1} \otimes E_6[\theta^2]_1$. \end{rmk}

-Choose the roots of unity $\theta$ of order $3$ and $\zeta$ of order $5$ so that $ \theta = q^5$ and $\zeta = q^3$ in $k$.
 The real stem is known and comprises the principal series characters in the principal $\ell$-block.
 A (Hecke) argument also gives the two subtrees consisting of characters in the $E_6[\theta]$-series and the $E_6[\theta^2]$-series as shown in Figure \ref{15E8}.

-Except for the two characters $E_8[\theta]$ and $E_8[\theta^2]$, each Harish-Chandra series lying in the principal $\Phi_{15}$-block has a character which appears in the cohomology of the Coxeter variety.
+Except for the two characters $E_8[\theta]$ and $E_8[\theta^2]$, each Harish-Chandra series meeting the principal $\Phi_{15}$-block has a character which appears in the cohomology of the Coxeter variety.
 The generalized $(\lambda)$-eigenspaces on the cohomology of the Coxeter variety are given by

 Corollary \ref{co:Coxetertriv} applied to $\lambda=q^8$ shows that there is an edge between $\St$ and $E_6[\theta]_\varepsilon$, and this edge comes between the one containing $\phi_{84,64}$ and $\St_\ell$ in the cyclic ordering of edges around $\St$.